 If you are on the ketogenic diet for a little while now, you may have already started noticing the effects of ketosis (besides just more energy and a few pounds less on the scale!).

-Unfortunately, being in ketosis also brings along a few unpleasant side effects, including dry mouth and bad breath.
+Unfortunately, ketosis also comes with a few unpleasant side effects, including dry mouth and bad breath.

-All that pastiness in your mouth doesn’t exactly fare too well when it comes to how your breath smells, which isn’t good for you or others around you.
+All that pastiness in your mouth doesn’t exactly fare too well when it comes to how your breath smells, which isn’t good for you or others around.

 That’s why there are keto gums.
-These chewing gums keep your mouth moist by activating the salivary glands and helps to freshen the breath.
+These chewing gums keep your mouth moist by activating the salivary glands and help to freshen your breath.

 But before you reach for the nearest pack of gum, you should understand that not all gums are created equal, especially for those who are following a regimented keto diet.

 1. PUR Gum